 Bocagrande has some of the best places to stay in Cartagena, but it’s an expensive area – so not a good place to stay if you are on a tight budget.
 I have selected a couple of good options for you:

 - ESTELAR CARTAGENA DE INDIAS – a very modern hotel with large, comfortable rooms with incredible views of the sea.
-Click here for the latest rates and here for reviews.

 - HOLIDAY INN EXPRESS – it has all the comforts of a modern chain hotel.
-Click here for the latest rates and here for reviews.

 If you are looking for a more upscale, luxury place to stay in Cartagena, Castillogrande is probably your safest bet.
 This neighborhood is located in the Bocagrande peninsula, so outside of the walled city, and it’s where wealthy Colombians live, in newly built apartment buildings.
 It’s very safe, and there is a good selection of bars and restaurants too.